semanticpy/owlreadyL/README.rst

 * Update Log4J in Pellet for security purpose
 * Bugfixes:
   - Add trailing / to ontology URL if missing
+  - Fix Individual.is_a when loading ontologies with individuals belonging to two classes, one being the decsendant of the other

 Links